-• In the Treeview turn off the display of the Geometry and Attributes layers by right-clicking on each layer name and selecting the On/Off menu item.
+- In the Treeview turn off the display of the Geometry layer by right-clicking on the layer name and selecting the On/Off menu item. - Turn-off the display of the loading by selecting the loading on/off button

 Note.
 By default the maximum displacement is scaled to the magnitude defined on the deformed mesh dialog so the deformed shape can be easily visualised.
 The exaggeration factor used to multiply the displacements is displayed on the deformed mesh properties dialog and can be defined if required.